Skip to contents

 R, U, U_feed, U_eiou, r_eiou, V, Y, S_units

 Names of ECC matrices or actual matrices.
-See Recca::psut_cols.
+See Recca::psut_cols for defaults.

 .wrote_mats_colname